MondayMorningHaskell/RealWorldHaskell/README.md

 >> docker-compose up
 ```

+You can observe the configurations in the [Docker Compose file](https://github.com/MondayMorningHaskell/RealWorldHaskell/blob/master/docker-compose.yaml).

-Then, you need to go to the [stack.yaml](https://github.com/MondayMorningHaskell/RealWorldHaskell/blob/master/docker-compose.yml)
+Then, you need to go to the [stack.yaml](https://github.com/MondayMorningHaskell/RealWorldHaskell/blob/master/stack.yaml)
 file and change the project settings to use Docker.
 You'll change the `docker.enable` flag to `true`:

 ```yaml